krutibagwe/quiz_attendance_tracker/README.md

 - **User Management:** Administrators can manage user accounts, while teachers have control over quiz creation, score monitoring, and attendance tracking.

+- **Quiz Creation:** Teachers have the capability to create quizzes tailored to their subjects or topics.

 - **Interactive Learning:** Students can access subject-wise quizzes, review past performance, and monitor their attendance status.

 - **Progress Visualization:** The application offers graphical representations of students' subject-wise progress, enabling educators to assess performance effectively.